 The Visa Office agrees with AILA that such cautions do not constitute convictions for the purpose of making INA 212(a)(2) ineligibility determinations.
 INA 101(a)(48)(A) defines a conviction as a formal judgment of guilt entered by a court, or a finding of guilt by a judge or jury.
 Since no court or judge is involved in police cautions, they would not be convictions for this purpose.

 Even if a caution does not constitute a conviction, however, the existence of a caution could provide the basis for an ineligibility finding as an admission to either a crime involving moral turpitude, or to a violation relating to a controlled substance.
 In Matter of K, 7 I&N Dec.
 594 (BIA 1957) and other administrative and judicial decisions have established factors that must be met for an admission to provide a basis for a 212(a)(2) ineligibility determination.
-These factors are cited in 9 FAM 40.21(a) N5.
+These factors are cited in the Foreign Affairs Manual at 9 FAM 302.3-2(B)(4).

 This FAM Note includes a provision requiring that: “The applicant is given a full explanation of the purpose of the questioning, is placed under oath and the proceedings are recorded verbatim”.
 This provision is a long-standing internal administrative requirement that applies only to consular officer adjudications.
 The requirement that the applicant be placed under oath and that the proceedings be recorded is not required by In Matter of K or other administrative or judicial decisions.
 Therefore, police cautions can form the basis for an ineligibility determination based on an admission even if there was no taking of an oath or record made of the proceedings.
 There are different types of cautions, including conditional cautions and cannabis warnings.
 U.K. authorities have issued different guidelines over the years governing procedures for cautions, conditional cautions, and cannabis warnings.
 Therefore, the determination as to whether a police caution would have constituted an admission for 212(a)(2) purposes has to be made on a case-by-case basis after the consular officer weighs all the evidence available in that case.
 A consular officer can find an applicant ineligible on the basis of an admission only if there is evidence that the criteria established in U.S. administrative and judicial case law were satisfied.
 That evidence may reflect the procedures followed by U.K. authorities at the time as well as any relevant information subsequently collected.
 (Emphasis added).